VarsikPoghosyan/Quiz-November-5/README.md

        MyStack-  creats and empty stack
-       Push(item)__ adds an item to the top isEmpty  -  cheks if the stack is empty.
+       Push(item)__ adds an item to the top
+       Pop(item) - Removing an element from the Stack isEmpty  -  Returns True if the stack is empty or False otherwise

+Complexity -  O(1) for push and pop methods